-- Yes, I’m keeping an eye on my wallet—We see you saving that dough.
+Yes, I’m keeping an eye on my wallet—We see you saving that dough.
 You’ll be happy to know that many of Ireland’s coolest things to do aren’t just cheap, they’re also free.
-See ancient manuscripts for free at Dublin’s Chester Beatty Museum, take a free visit to Cork’s Titanic Pier, explore Achill Island’s megalithic tombs for free—the keyword here being free.
+See ancient manuscripts for free at Dublin’s Chester Beatty Museum, take a free visit to Cork’s Titanic Pier, and explore Achill Island’s megalithic tombs for free—the keyword here is free.

 Pro tip: For another good way to save your hard-earned cash, make sure to stay at local inns, bed-and-breakfasts, and AirBnBs instead of big-named hotels.
 Nothing says experience Ireland like a local like a homemade Ulster fry, stories by the fire, and $70-$150 per night.